 Set up firewalls

-- Firewalls help prevent outside users gaining access to (hacking into) your system.
+- Firewalls prevent outside users gaining access to (hacking into) your system or network.

 - Every device should have a firewall installed (these often come as standard with the operating system).